Required Reviews and Approvals

 Coverage analysis is a uniform method of analyzing the items and services provided in a research study to determine if the item or service can be appropriately billed to Medicare or other insurances.
 That determination is based upon national and local governmental guidance.
 National guidance is part of the CMS Clinical Trial Policy and details what trials are approved for coverage, what services in those trials are approved, and how to bill correctly for these services.
-Contact your research finance specialist and read Research SOP SP 202: Coverage Analysis & Clinical Budget Development Process Flow for more information and about your role in the process.
+Contact your research finance specialist and read UH Clinical Research SOP SP-202: Coverage Analysis & Clinical Budget Development Process Flow.

 - Submit to the FDA

 Contact the CRC Research Support Core for help submitting your project to the FDA or help determining the type of submission required.
 The Research Support Core provides comprehensive services to investigators across a full spectrum of activities to ensure success with required FDA submissions.Research Support Core Request Form

 Once you are ready to submit your study to the IRB, there are several options available to our researchers depending on the type of research that you are doing.

 The UH IRB is the primary IRB for biomedical research, with three committees and weekly meetings.
 We also have a Reliant Review process which involves the UH IRB and other external IRBs that work together to oversee multicenter research with a more streamlined approach.
 We have agreements in place with other local and statewide IRBs for Reliant Review.
 In addition we have an agreement in place with Advarra IRB, an independent centralized IRB appropriate for industry sponsored, multi-centered studies.

 All IRB submissions are completed electronically and you should see the respective webpages for more detail or contact the UH IRB.

 Regardless of the IRB you use, the federal regulations that apply are the same: